 14 – How to clean house plants

 These get so dusty right!?
-Clean them weekly with a soft dry cloth along their leaves and every month give them a little shower or stand them out in the rain.
+Clean them weekly with a soft dry cloth along their leaves.
+Then every month give them a little shower or stand them out in the rain.
 Grab our house plant cleaning tips here.

 15 – How often should you clean banisters?

-Total germ magnets – everyones hands sliding up and down them daily – keep banisters clean by wiping with antibacterial spray (never polish as you’ll make them slippy)
+Total germ magnets – everyones hands sliding up and down them daily.
+Easily keep banisters clean by wiping with antibacterial spray (never polish as you’ll make them slippy)